pavanshetti1/finance-manager-fullstack/README.md

 This project is open-source and free to use.
 Contributions are welcome! 😊

 ## 💡 Contributing
 Pull requests are welcome!
-Please follow these steps:
+Please follow these steps:<br>
 1️⃣ Fork the repo <br>
 2️⃣ Create a new branch (git checkout -b feature-branch) <br>
 3️⃣ Make your changes & commit (git commit -m "Added new feature") <br>